Skip to content

 Uncategorized

 Q: What do you call a spelt grain in an Anglo-Saxon pit?
 A: Residual OK, so it’s not going to win any prizes at the Edinburgh Festival.
-Indeed, it’s not even a joke – it almost makes a serious point.
-You see, it’s all about the shadow – the spectre, even – of residuality that … Read More “Spelt… wrongly?” »
+Indeed, it’s not … Read More “Spelt… wrongly?” »

 A cast of thousands